-To encourage clicks, online headlines are designed to be attention grabbing.
+To encourage clicks, online headlines are designed to be attention-grabbing.
 We need to read beyond those headlines to uncover the whole story.
-If it’s too outlandish, it may be satire, further research of the site should reveal this.
+It may be satire if it’s too outlandish; further research on the site should reveal this.

 Learn the reputable sources

 Just as we put our trust in textbooks, there are still some reputable sources out there, and the library is still one of the best resources!
-Your library card gives you access to the full digital version of Encyclopaedia Britannica, as well as a plethora of credible sources, so there is no need to spend money buying text books or waste a bundle of time trying to sort right from wrong on Google.
+Your library card gives you access to the full digital version of Encyclopaedia Britannica and a plethora of credible sources, so there is no need to spend money buying textbooks or waste a bundle of time trying to sort right from wrong on Google.

 Search with them

 Next time your child has a project to research, sit and search with them.
-Show them the additional search options (such as putting specific terms in quotes), and the filter tabs that allow you to search verbatim (exactly that word), or by type (news, image, video).
-You can even specify a word not to be included by putting a hyphen in front of it.
+Show them the additional search options (such as putting specific terms in quotes) and the filter tabs that allow you to search verbatim (exactly that word) or by type (news, image, video).
+You can even specify a term not to be included by putting a hyphen before it.

-These digital detective skills will be something that will become vital to our children as they progress through their academic journey.
-Most universities today dictate that any essay sources must be from either a credible textbook or verified source.
-And, as they grow into digitally savvy adults, their ‘fake news’ detector will become second nature.
+These savvy online detective skills will be something that will become vital to our children as they progress through their academic journey.
+Most universities today dictate that any essay sources must be from a credible textbook or a verified reference.
+As they grow into digitally savvy adults, their ‘fake news’ detector will become second nature.